borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 #### Extract a dataset

-Given that filesystem snapshots are stored in a Borg archive as normal files, you can use the standard
+Filesystem snapshots are stored in a Borg archive as normal files, so you can use the standard
 [extract action](https://torsion.org/borgmatic/docs/how-to/extract-a-backup/) to
 extract them.